bsugg/PumpkinProject/README.md

 #### Nitrogen Study

-The below formatting steps were followed for the weight worksheet from the nitrogen study:
+The below formatting steps were followed for the `Nitrogen Weights (lbs)` worksheet:

 1. Removed empty column A, so the table starts in column A
 2. Removed empty rows between records that were separating `reps`
-3. Checked column B - `Nitrogen Rate` to ensure all values were spaced with 1 space between the number and unit of measure, and no spaces within the unit of measure
+3. Checked column B - `Nitrogen Rate` to ensure all values were spaced with 1 space between the number and unit of measure, and no spaces were within the unit of measure
       - Example: Adjusted `lbs/ acre` to `lbs/acre` for consistency
 4. Renamed worksheet to `Nitrogen Weights (lbs) Orange`
 5. Created a copy of the worksheet, and renamed the copy as `Nitrogen